 Q: Give me an example of someone who might not benefit from using PPC

 A: PPC advertising has become very complex.
-Although companies like Google have provided tools to make it easier for the average person to start and run campaigns, the advantage will always go to the person who knows how to use all the tools that are available in Google AdWords.
+Although companies like Google have provided tools to make it easier for the average person to start and run campaigns, the advantage will always go to the person who knows how to use all the tools that are available in Google Ads.
 A lot of our small business owners are very competitive people.
 When they see one of their competitors advertising on Google or in another location, their first reaction is to try to beat them at their game.
 This is not a good strategy because more times than not, our customer has no idea what resources are available to their competitor.
 That competitor might have a budget or a strategy that will easily beat yours.
 It is very important that you come up with your own internet marketing plan that helps you generate sales instead of getting into a PPC war with your competitor.

 We often see some of our small business customers try to do brand advertising with an unknown brand.
 Unless that customer has a lot of money to spend to build brand recognition through PPC, this is not something we recommend.
 We will instead focus on keywords where we will have the highest probability for a sale.

 Q: Why can’t PPC just be a do-it-yourself kind of thing?

 A: Google Ads has a Do-It-Yourself version; however, unless you’re using the more advanced version you’ll never reap the benefits of increased sales.
 A DIY approach puts you at a disadvantage.
 Another problem is time.
 Our customers are trying to run small business and PPC is a complex, time consuming platform to learn.
 If you want it done right, if your business is spending money, make sure you’re consulting an expert.